Persecution of Kashmiri Shias

 History of Shi'ism in Kashmir is marked with conflict and strife, spanning over half a millennium.
 Incidents of sectarian violence occurred in Kashmir under the rule of Mirza Haider Dughlat, followed by the Mughals (1586–1752), the Afghans (1752–1819), the Sikhs (1819–1845) and the Dogras (1846–1947).
 A small Shia community has managed to survive in Kashmir till today.

 Background

 In 1381 CE, after Timur invaded Iran, Mir Syed Ali Hamdani, an Iranian Sufi arrived in Kashmir with a large number of disciples and preached Islam.
-He instilled the love of Ahlul Bayt in the hearts of the new converts and wrote many books and tracts.
-Shi'ism was properly introduced by Mir Shams-ud Din Iraqi whose spiritual inspiration Syed Muhammad Noor Bakhsh belonged to the Sufi order of Mir Syed Ali Hamdani and had huge following base in Iran, Qandhar, Kabul and Kashmir.
-Mir Shams-ud Din arrived in Kashmir in 1481 CE and then returned to Iran.
-Twenty years later in 1501 CE, he came to Kashmir again, along with 700 Shia Sufis, scholars and missionaries.
-In 1505 CE, the King of the Shah Mir Dynasty converted to Shi'ism and so did the Chak clan of Kashmir.
-Mir Shams-ud Din Iraqi traveled in the valleys of Himalayas and spread Shi'ism from Skardu to Tibet, converting thousands of Hindus and Buddhists to Shi'ism.
-In 1586 CE, Kashmir was merged with the Mughal Empire.
-Mughals appointed talented officers and contributed greatly to the cultural and economic life of Kashmir.
-In 1753 CE Kashmir was conquered by Ahmad Shah Abdali, whose descendants ruled over Kashmir until they lost it to Sikhs in 1819 CE.
-The Kashmir valley came under the Dogra rule with the treaty of Amritsar signed between the British and Maharajah Gulab Singh of Jammu in 1846.

 According to the 1873 British gazetteer of Kashmir:

 The Incidents

 The first cycle

 In 1532 CE, Sultan Said Khan dispatched an army under the command of Mirza Haider Dughlat that attacked Baltistan and Ladakh from Kashgar.
 He suffered a military defeat and after death of Said Khan, joined the Mughal King Humayun in Agra.
 He returned to Kashmir 1540 CE, accompanied by 400 Mughal troops, at the invitation of one of the two rival factions that continually fought for power in Kashmir.
 He put an end to the Chak rule.
 His reign was a reign of terror and Shias had no choice but to practice Taqiyya.
 He asked opinion of Sunni scholars on a book, fiqh-i-Ahwat by Syed Muhammad Noorbakhsh, which was declared heresy.
 Mirza Dughlat writes:

 Mirza's policy of religious discrimination accelerated his decline.
 This sparked an all-out uprising and Dughlat was assassinated by the end of the same year and the Chak rule was restored.